MWatty/the-office-memory-game-pet-edition/README.md

 #### Visitors

+ 1. As Visitor, I want to understand the main purpose of the site.

+    1. Upon entering the site, users are greeted by a large banner that explains simply what this website is about, a memory game.
+    2. The user has two options, click either the how to play button or the new game button, again highlighting what the website is about, a game.
+    3. In a simple click the user may access the how to play button and learn exactly how to plat the game.

-   1. As Visitor, I want the site to be simple to navigate.
+2. As Visitor, I want the site to be simple to navigate.

-        1.
-        2.
-        3.
+    1. Upon entering the site, users are greeted with a simple minimalist landing page that meets with expected convention.
+    2. At the top of each page there is a navigation bar consisting of a simple home button
+    3. There are two user option in a highlighted button format that steer the user to learn about the game and navigate simply through the game.
+    4. Once the user clicks new game, there is an additional "Click to Play" again allowing the user to navigate simply and giving time to assess the next step.

-   2. As Visitor, I want the site to be visually appealing.
+3. As Visitor, I want the site to be visually appealing.

-        1.
-        2.
-        3.
+    1. Upon entering the site, the user is greeted with a simple minimlaist landing page, with highlighted secitons to draw their eye.
+    2. The font used throughout is consistent and asthetically pleasing, there is also limited font to keep the user engaged.
+    3. The colour scheme is consistent adn ensures there is a flow to the game.

-    3. As Visitor, I want simple and clear insturctions on how to play the game.
+4. As Visitor, I want simple and clear instructions on how to play the game.

-        1.
-        2.
-        3.
+    1. The instructions on how to play are easily accessible and succinct, located within the how to play button.

-    4. As Visitor, I want to be able to play this game on all devices without impacting on quality.
+5. As Visitor, I want to be able to play this game on all devices without impacting on quality.

-        1.
-        2.
-        3.
+    1. The website has been tested on a number of devices and works well on both smaller and largers screens.
+    2. The quality of the game is not impacted dependant on the device used.

-    5. As Visitor, I want to have fun and have a sense of competition.
+6. As Visitor, I want to have fun and have a sense of competition.

-        1.
-        2.
-        3.
+    1. The colour scheme adds a playful element with the pops of neon colour.
+    2. The user of a timer adds a sense of competition, with the aim of the game being the user trying to beat the clock.
+    3. The sound effects added to the game provide and element of fun and competition notifying the user of wins, losses, flips and matches.

 #### Site Owner